Socialist Left Party: Early years (1976–1997)

 The first years were not successful, as the party lost many of its seats in Parliament, but under Berge Furre's leadership during the 1980s, the party's popularity rose again.
-Internal conflicts within the party escalated; there were rumours that then sitting deputy leader Steinar Stjernø was trying to throw out the social democratic wing of the party.
+Internal conflicts within the party escalated; there were rumours that then–deputy leader Steinar Stjernø was trying to throw out the social democratic wing of the party.
 A more serious problem for the party was that two of the party's MPs had been convicted of betrayal of the country in the aftermath of World War II, the most notable being Hanna Kvanmo.
-Later, Kvanmo became one of the leading and most-liked politicians in Norway.
-Under the leadership of Theo Koritzinsky later in the 1980s, the party became prominent in their efforts for peace, disarmament, employment, green politics, and economic equality.
+Later, Kvanmo became one of the leading and best-liked politicians in Norway.
+Under the leadership of Theo Koritzinsky later in the 1980s, the party became prominent for its efforts for peace, disarmament, employment, green politics, and economic equality.

 At the beginning of the 1990s under Erik Solheim, party popularity again declined.
-They lost most of their "no to EU" voters to the Centre Party, when the party fought actively against Norwegian membership in the European Union, and when Norwegians again voted against membership in a referendum.
-Solheim's tenure as leader - while praised by some - was seen as very controversial.
+SV lost most of its "no to EU" voters to the Centre Party, when the party fought actively against Norwegian membership in the European Union, and when Norwegians again voted against membership in a referendum.
+Solheim's tenure as leader – while praised by some – was seen as very controversial.
 The socialist wing of the party, the "Museum Guardians", as they were called, were worried that Solheim was moving the party too much to the center.
 Outside critics of Solheim said his policies had led to a "grey-blue social democratic" party, with little or no differences from the Labour Party.
 Solheim tried to get the party to change direction and form a coalition government with the Labour and the Centre Party.
 Solheim was forced to resign in 1997, with the party seeing him as the main reason for the new power struggle between the left- and right-wing factions of the party.